Search all sites near me now

 Hakataramea River at SH82 Bridge

 The Hakataramea River is a hill-fed stream near Kurow and the Waitaki River.
 Recreational water quality is monitored near the SH82 bridge.
+This site was historically monitored by NIWA and was taken over by Environment Canterbury in 2024.

 Explore Data